Critaek/Computational_Intelligence_22/lab3/README.md

+# Main
+The .ipynb file is useless, the main code is in lab3.py.

 # 3.1 Fixed Rules
 Just pure_random and gabriele.
 Also nim_sum. <br />
 Strategies are evaluated with the evaluate function by having a tournament with two strategies.
 The function accepts two strategies and returns the Win Rate of the first strategy passed. <br />